racket/rhombus/rhombus/0000-rhombus.md

 alice_home(neighborhood)  // prints Posn(4, 5)
 ```

-The `Map.of` annotation constructor takes two annottaions, one for keys
+The `Map.of` annotation constructor takes two annotations, one for keys
 and one for values:

 ```